yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 0-RTT handshakes should be identical.

 The document presents some similarities with the ticket resumption mechanism described in {{RFC5077}}.
 However the scope of this document differs from session resumption mechanisms implemented with {{RFC5077}}
 or with other mechanisms.
 Specifically, the pinning ticket does not carry any state associated with a TLS session and thus cannot be used for session resumption, or to authenticate the client.
 Instead, the pinning ticket only contains the Pinning Secret used to generate the proof.

+{{RFC5077}} has been obsoleted by {{RFC8466}} and ticket resumption is not expected to be deployed for TLS 1.3.
+This document references
+{{RFC5077}} as an informational document as ticket resumption benefit from significant operational experience with TLS 1.2 that is still widely deployed at the time of writing this document.
+This experience as well as deployment can easily be re-used for identity pinning.

 With TLS 1.3, session resumption is based on a preshared key (PSK).
 This is orthogonal to this protocol.
 With TLS 1.3, a TLS session can be